GovStackWorkingGroup/sandbox/spec/happy-flow.md

 ## Steps

-Steps are cover only minimum part of workflow and will use only some fragments from BB functionality, there will be no errors, corner cases and non-compliances.
+Steps are cover only minimum part of workflow and will use only some fragments from BB functionality, there will be no errors, corner cases and non-compliances, mocked authentication.

 [Civil servant](terminology-abbreviations.md#civil-servant) will perform next steps: